macdougt/MLIntroduction/session-6/README.md

 Tensor flow actually provide some nice utilities to make it easy to do that let's look at some code

-- First, we  create our simple list of numbers
+- First, weÂ  create our simple list of numbers

 ~~~~{.python}
 import tensorflow as tf